all4innov/pyOCNI/README.rst

 #.
 Scheme + Term = OCCI_ID : unique identifier of the OCCI (Kind/Mixin/Action) description
 #.
 PyOCNI_Server_Address + location = OCCI_Location of (Kind/Mixin/Action) description
 #. location word refers to a kind or mixin location.
+#.
+Links will be treated the same way as resources and internal links are not taking into account for clarity reasons.

 PyOCNI offers two OCCI rendering formats : **HTTP and JSON**.
 The following commands are JSON specific.
 If you want to see HTTP command please check `here <https://github.com/mseknibilel/PyOCNI/blob/milestone/HTTP_HowTo.rst>`_.